Union

 Solution

 Group the polygons via an intersects relationship and union the partitions.
-This can be done in-memory using ST_ClusterIntersecting
+This can be done in-memory using ST_ClusterIntersecting, or non-memory bound by using ST_ClusterDBSCAN.

 SELECT ST_UnaryUnion( UNNEST( ST_ClusterIntersecting(geom) ) ) FROM polys;